MarcosTort/firestore-code-generator/README.md

 ## Features

+- 🎮 **Interactive Mode**: Guided CLI experience with collection selection
 - 🔥 Connects directly to Firebase Firestore
 - 📊 Analyzes real documents to infer field types
 - 🎯 Generates clean Dart models with `fromJson`/`toJson`
 - 🔍 Detects optional and nullable fields automatically
-- 📦 **Batch mode: Extract multiple collections from YAML config**
+- ✅ **Multiple selection**: Choose multiple collections at once with checkboxes
-- 🌳 Supports subcollections for each collection
+- 🌳 **Auto-discovery**: Automatically detects and offers subcollections
 - 🎨 **Auto-formats generated code with `dart format`**
 - ⚡ Fast and easy to use